 The sympathetic nervous system innervates and regulates nearly all internal organs, including hormone glands and ovaries.
 Intriguingly, scientists now suspect that sympathetic hyperactivity might develop prior to hormonal imbalances, potentially serving as the root cause of PCOS.

-The reason this is on my blog is that acupuncture has been researched to normalise the sympathetic nervous system.
-It can restore regular ovulation especially in patients with less androgenic hormonal profile and a less pronounced metabolic disturbance.
+This information is particularly relevant to my blog, as acupuncture has been studied for its ability to normalise the sympathetic nervous system.
+It has been shown to restore regular ovulation, particularly in patients with a less androgenic hormonal profile and less pronounced metabolic disturbances.

-Note that the sympathetic/parasympathetic nervous system dysfunction can also explain the pathophysiology of other conditions such as irritable bowel syndrome.
+It’s worth noting that sympathetic and parasympathetic nervous system dysfunction might also play a role in the pathophysiology of other conditions, such as irritable bowel syndrome.